melodyfs/OMIS137-Final-Project/README.md

 - Watering
 - Logging
   - All the logs are recorded in `GardenLog.log`
-  - This helper class can be access through singleton for global usage: </br>
+  - This helper class can be accessed through singleton for global usage: </br>
     ```java
     private static Logging logger = Logging.getInstance();
     logger.log(<your logging message here>)